P l a n e G e o m e t r y

 This completes the preliminary description, this is what plane geometry is about; we are now ready to study it as a logical science.

-The method of logic is to know or prove something through reasoning.
-It provides one answer to the question, "How do I know?"
+The method of logic is to know something or to prove it through reasoning.
+Logic provides one answer to the question, "How do I know?"
 One can reply, "I deduced it."
 (Latin de, away from + ducere, to lead.)
 Hence when we deduce or prove something, we are led, through reasoning, from what we know to what we can conclude.

 Now, it is not possible to prove every statement.
 If we had to, there would be no end.
 Rather, to prove or explain anything is to do so in terms of something simpler, something that we already acknowledge and accept.